Fille Cayetano

-Fille Saint Merced Nombres Cainglet-Cayetano (born January 30, 1990) is a Filipina volleyball player who last played for the Creamline Cool Smashers in the Premier Volleyball League (PVL).
+Fille Saint Merced Nombres Cainglet-Cayetano (born January 30, 1990) is a Filipino former professional volleyball player who last played for the Creamline Cool Smashers in the Premier Volleyball League (PVL).
 Fille also played for the Petron Blaze Spikers in the Philippine Super Liga (PSL) from 2013 to 2016.

 Career

 Cainglet started playing volleyball in fifth grade with her classmates at St. Scholastica's College Manila.
 Cainglet enjoyed and excelled in the sport and became a member of the varsity volleyball team of St. Scholastica's College Manila in high school.
 After graduating from high school, she together with four other blue-chipped high school volleyball players was recruited by Ateneo De Manila University, where she played varsity volleyball for five years and was named team captain of the 2011 Ateneo Lady Eagles Volleyball Team.
 This group of five recruits were to be later called the Fab 5 by the Ateneo community.
 Cainglet played Beach Volleyball Republic Christmas Open at the SM Sands by the Bay, December 19–20, 2015 with Denden Lazaro.

 In the 2018, Cayetano moved to Creamline Cool Smashers and won the open conference championships.